-How to see volcanoes in Iceland, an unforgettable adventure
+How to see volcanoes in Iceland, best volcano to visit

 I'm sure that if you're reading this is because you are thinking of travelling to Iceland.
 Do it right, is one of the most striking, beautiful and memorable that you can choose.
 I would come back today and I would do many things, among them to immerse myself in nature.
 So I'm going to tell you about today how to visit volcanoes in Iceland, one of the best attractions of this island in the north.

 Iceland is one of the sites that I am passionate about.
 I have for years and years intruding into their culture, learned a lot and know more and more.
 When more I learn, the more it appeals to me.
 That is something that you want to convey and I want to tell you because I want you to look at that small country as the treasure that it is.

 Iceland has many volcanoes, active and inactive, in fact there are about 140 volcanoes in total.
 Basically, the country is in the middle or on top of two tectonic plates and has 35 systems volcanic assets that traverse the island.
 Then, let's see how to visit some of these volcanoes in Iceland and which of them are the best.

 How to visit volcano Eyjafjallajökull: review and tours